PureVPN vs PIA (Private Internet Access) Comparison 2020

 So this made it tricky to analyze both of these services on this account because the numbers from each VPN stacked up like this:

-PureVPN currently offers around 2000+ servers worldwide, including dedicated Torrenting and P2P servers but the factor where it beats all other VPNs is the number of locations in which these VPN servers can be connected to i.e. 180+.
-That’s 140 countries we are talking about, providing PureVPN subscribers with a much more expansive reach than other VPNs, including PIA.
+PureVPN currently offers around 2000+ servers worldwide, including dedicated Torrenting and P2P servers, but the factor where it beats all other VPNs is the number of countries supported, which exceeds the 140 count.

 PureVPN and PIA are two primed services when it comes to support streaming activities on sites like Netflix and BBC iPlayer, so both of them are definitely offering optimal speeds.